 - Do not merely transfer the content of your old page to a new URL.
 If you want to create a page dedicated to that specific keyword or topic, make sure you produce fresh content.
 Google’s algorithms recognize identical content, and they may canonicalize it.
 Once this happens, all the original links from the old page will be pointed towards your new page.

 - Noindexing / nofollowing is not pruning.
 Just because you apply the “noindex” and “nofollow” attributes to your pages doesn’t mean the third-party links pointing to your page are not considered by Google.
 They will still look at your incoming links.
-If you’re not sure you want to remove a page altogether, use the disavow tool, or get professional SEO outsourcing services like ours to analyze and decide whether you really need to cut the page and create a new one instead.
+If you’re not sure you want to remove a page altogether, use the disavow tool, or get a professional SEO marketing service like ours to analyze and decide whether you really need to cut the page and create a new one instead.

 - Do not redirect ALL error 404 / 410 pages to your homepage.
 Google will view this as a deliberate attempt to pass link juice to your homepage, and this is considered spam.
 You will get penalized for something like this.
 Make sure all your pruned pages redirect to dedicated 404 or 410 pages.